 Yes, the nozzle size is similar to the tip of a pencil, the smaller the tip, the more accurate it is.
-A 0.44mm nozzle size is pretty much a standard these days and is capable of printing layers between 0.1mm and 0.3mm thick.
+A 0.4mm nozzle, like these from amazon, size is pretty much a standard these days and is capable of printing layers between 0.1mm and 0.3mm thick.
 As a general rule, layers are 25 to 75% the size of the nozzle diameter.

 Most 3D printers support swapping out the nozzle for different sizes so that you can experiment with them with different projects.

 Is 100 Microns Good For 3D Printing?